datlife/yolov2/README.md

 * Download weight files.
 This will download neccessary weight files for this project, including 'Mobilenet', 'DenseNet', 'YOLov2'
 ```
-# At ./yolov2 and conda environment has been activated
 python weights/download_weights.py
 ```